Trusted WordPress tutorials, when you need them most.

 }

-Load Scripts Only on Specific Pages
+How to Load Scripts Only on Specific Pages (Advanced)

-This way the script remains disabled on all other pages of your site and is loaded only when needed.
+This way, the script remains disabled on all other pages of your site and is loaded only when needed.

-Here is how you can load scripts on specific pages.
+Here is how you can load scripts on specific pages:

 add_action( 'wp_print_scripts', 'my_deregister_javascript', 100 );